 We formulate the table selection problem as a hidden Chinese Restaurant Game (H-CRG).
 The H-CRG is a stochastic game with an indeterministic number of players.
 The arrival and departure of the players (customers) are assumed to satisfy the Bernoulli distributions.
-A customer can choose the table to be seated or leave immediately, but she cannot change her table An illustration of H-CRG framework is shown in Fig. 1.
+A customer can choose the table to be seated or leave immediately, but she cannot change her table afterward.
+Her utility depends on the table she selected and the states of the system in the duration of her stay.

+An illustration of H-CRG framework is shown in Fig. 1.
 Briefly speaking, we propose Grand Information Extraction process in the H-CRG to extract the belief on the hidden state from the observed information.
 The process requires inputs from the policy applied by rational customers and corresponding state transition probability.
 Rational customers then estimate the expected utilities with the belief extracted by the process.
 The updated estimation on the expected utilities will help them to make better decisions and update the rational policy accordingly.
 The key in H-CRG is to find the policy which maximizes the expected utility for each customer.
 The system state describes the current situation of the system, including the restaurant state, grouping information, history of actions, and the generated signal.
 Given the current state, one may determine the current utility of a customer completely.
 Nevertheless, the state will transit stochastically following a state transition probability function, which we will describe later.
 Formally speaking, the system state of H-CRG at time t is denoted as follows: